The preliminary specification and implementation guide for adding Low-Latency HLS to your streams.

 Low-Latency HLS allows longer caching of Playlists without detriment to clients.
 It is recommended that you cache successful Playlist requests and responses with Low-Latency HLS query parameters for six target durations, and cache unsuccessful requests and responses (such as 404s) for four target durations.
 (It is recommended that you cache successful responses to Playlist requests that don’t contain the

-_HLS query parameter for target duration of 0.5, and unsuccessful responses for one target duration.)
+_HLS query parameter for half the target duration, and unsuccessful responses for one target duration.)
 It is recommended that unsuccessful responses to blocking media requests be cached for one target duration.

 Origins should use cache-control headers to indicate the desired cache lifetime.

 Different renditions must update in sync, to within one part-target duration.

 HTTP caches used for delivery of Low-Latency HLS must set the Age HTTP Response header.

 Revisions to Existing Media Authoring Rules for Low-Latency HLS Streams

 Media Playlists must have

 EXT-PROGRAM-DATE-TIME tags.
 This allows more precise mapping between segments across renditions.
 (Note that real-time clocks are NOT required to be synchronized between client and server).
 The recommended six-second target duration still applies.
 The recommended GOP size is one to two seconds.
 Smaller GOPs support faster switching between renditions.

 Each Parent Segment in a Media Playlist that contains